rezafuru/FrankenSplit/README.md

 # FrankenSplit

-Repository for the paper on FrankenSplit: Efficient Neural Feature Compression with Shallow Variational Bottleneck Injection for Mobile Edge Computing
+Official Repository for the paper on FrankenSplit: Efficient Neural Feature Compression with Shallow Variational Bottleneck Injection for Mobile Edge Computing

+If you find this work interesting, please check the [follow up ](https://github.com/rezafuru/the-fool)

 ## Setup